The Department offers 5 Master of Science programs – each is designed for students with varying backgrounds & goals

 80-credit Master of Science in Biostatistics

-Provides training in statistical theory and a variety of statistical, computational, and bioinformatics methods for application in medicine and public health.
-Two areas of interest are offered: Biostatistics and Bioinformatics.
+Provides training in statistical theory and a variety of statistical and computational methods for application in medicine and public health.
 This program is appropriate for students considering doctoral level work or Master’s level medical research positions upon completion.

 60-credit Master of Science in Biostatistics